ktalons/Violent-Python/README.md

   - macOS: install Python from python.org or `brew install python`, then recreate `.venv`.
   - Linux: install `python3-tk` (Debian/Ubuntu) or `python3-tkinter` (Fedora/RHEL) and recreate `.venv`.
   - Windows: install Python 3 (includes Tk) and recreate `.venv`.

-- 03_hashing_forensics.py is slow
-  - Run it from a small directory you intend to scan, not the repo root.
-- 02_firewall_parser.py can’t find redhat.txt
-  - Place `redhat.txt` in the current working directory or run the script from where the file lives.
+---

+## ❓ FAQ

+- How do I run scripts without the GUI?
+  - Use the commands in the Assignments table from the repo root.
+A virtual environment is optional but recommended.
+- Why isn’t the splash animated?
+  - Animated splash requires `assets/logo.gif` and Pillow installed.
+If only `assets/logo.png` or `assets/pylogo.png` exists or Pillow isn’t installed, it will show a static image.
+- Where do screenshots go?
+  - Place screenshots in `assets/screenshots/`.
+The README references `Splash.png`, `Setup.png`, and `Showcase.png`.
+- How do I uninstall safely?
+  - In the GUI, use Setup → Uninstall.
+See “Safe Uninstall” above.
+It moves the folder to Trash/Recycle Bin when possible, or safely renames it.

 ---